Nuestra Señora de Encarnación: The 1681–1682 Tierra Firme Fleet and sinking

 Between 29 November and 3 December, most of the fleet had managed to maintain some kind of cohesion though weather conditions remained poor.
 Nuestra Señora de Encarnación sank sometime during this period at an area called Punta de Brujas (En: Witch's Point) at the mouth of the Chagres River, possibly after being separated from the rest of the fleet.
 It was at this time that three ships of the fleet were sunk as a result of the storm with Nuestra Señora de Encarnación sinking after being dashed against some rocks resulting in the deaths of the "owner" and much of the crew around 3 December after a few days in the storm.
 At least one other source mentions a very similar accident but attributes the sinking to a ship called which is referred to as a galleon and not a merchant carrack or nao.
 Nuestra Señora de la Soledad was captained by a Don Antonio de Lima who perished in the wreck by drowning.
 A ship that was probably the Soledad struck rocks or a reef in the area of Punta de Brujas and broke up on impact leading to the death of around 280 people, likely most of the galleon's crew, with its treasure completely lost in totality.
 What remains probable in any case is that both Nuestra Señora de la Soledad and Encarnación did, in fact, sink sometime between 29 November and 3 December 1681 as a result of the same storm and the hazardous nature of the area with its shallow water depth and various reefs.
 It is likely that Encarnación, despite sinking, was not damaged to the same extent as ships like Nuestra Señora de la Soledad given her present-day state of preservation.

-As the fleet continued through the Chagres River area, most of the fleet reached Porto Bello by 3 December.
+As the fleet continued through the Chagres River area, most of the fleet reached Portobelo by 3 December.
 On 3 December, another ship, became stranded on another reef in the area.
 Chaperon, also a Nao carrack, sank soon thereafter though most of its crew were saved and 11 were lost.
 A further ship, a small tartana, also sank in the course of efforts to lend assistance to the crew of Chaperon.